Get 5% of discount using the code

 Here are a few things to know before buying a SIM card for Pakistan:

-- To buy a SIM card, you’ll need a valid passport and a Pakistan visa (or Pakistan Origin Card, POC) as a foreigner.
+• To buy a SIM card, you’ll need a valid passport and a Pakistan visa (or a Pakistan Origin Card, POC) if you’re a foreigner.

-- You’ll be required to provide your signature, thumb impression, and scanned copies of the passport page with your information.
+• You’ll be required to provide your signature, thumbprint, and scanned copies of the passport page showing your information.

-- If you plan on traveling to Pakistan regularly, remember to keep your SIM card valid by occasionally adding extra credit or regularly paying for your plan.
+• If you plan to travel to Pakistan regularly, remember to keep your SIM card active by adding extra credit or paying your plan bill regularly.
 Otherwise, you’ll burn through two SIM cards very easily.

 PTA temporary registration for foreign visitors